4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ## To 37.0.0

 This update removes the old security scanner estafette and installs aquasecurities trivy with the corresponding grafana dashboard.

+### To 37.0.5

+You can now add an email configuration for the alertmanager.
+If your email server uses port 456 SMARTTLS will be disabled automaticaly.
+It is also possible to add custome routes for the alertmanager.
+For the syntax please refer to the alertmanager [documentation](https://prometheus.io/docs/alerting/latest/configuration/) or our values.schema.json.